markNZed/TaskFlow/docker/README.md

 # Notes

-Eventaully this wil lcapture how to deploy chat2flow in a production environment.
+Eventaully this will capture how to deploy Chat2Flow in a production environment.

 <br> docker-compose -f docker-compose-prod.yml build
 <br> docker-compose -f docker-compose-prod.yml up